mathigon/textbooks/polygons-and-polyhedra/content.md

       td
       td: p If four squares meet at every vertex, we get another tessellation.
 Like above, five or more squares also won’t work.

-section
+---

-  p Next, let’s try pentagons:
+Next, let’s try pentagons:

   table.plato
     tr